SuperShadowPlay/SuperShadowPlay/README.md

 ## About Me

-I'm a Senior Computer Science student at [VCU](https://www.vcu.edu/), passionate about building software that is useful, entertaining, and/or befuddling.
+I'm a passionate about building software that is useful, entertaining, and/or befuddling.
 I am always seeking new opportunities and building projects that bring joy into the world, or ones that at least solve a piddling annoyance.
 I'm a proud [Linux](https://fedoraproject.org/) user and have been programming since middle school.
+In 2026, I graduated from [VCU](https://www.vcu.edu/) with a bachelor's in Computer Science/minor in Mathematics.

 ### Career